Restream/reindexer/readme.md

 ## Limitations and known issues

-Currently Reindexer is stable and production ready, but it is still a work in progress, so there are some limitations and issues:
+Currently, Reindexer is stable and production ready, but it is still a work in progress, so there are some limitations and issues:

 - Internal C++ API is not stabilized and is subject to change.